 A collection of fishing permits held by an organization or individual for the purpose of leasing the associated fishing privileges to qualifying fishermen.

-The percentage of each year’s annual catch limit to which the holder of quota shares has access to harvest.
-This percentage is not affected by changes in the catch limit over time.
+The percentage of the sector's catch limit to which the holder of quota shares has access to harvest.
+This percentage is used to calculate the annual allocation, and it is not affected by changes in the catch limit over time.